ousmane12/laravel-test/README.md

 php artisan test
 ```

-This command will execute all the tests defined in the application and provide you with the test results.
+This command will execute all the tests defined in the application and provide you with the test results, but make sure your containers are running.

 ## Screenshot